GSAT-7: Capability

 Rukmini will provide networking capabilities to various Indian Naval assets.
 During the 2014 edition of Theatre Level Operational Readiness Exercise in the Bay of Bengal, Rukmini was able to provide a common network about 60 ships and 75 aircraft seamlessly.
-Rukmini has a nearly 2,000 nautical mile 'footprint' over the Indian Ocean Region.
+Rukmini has a nearly 2,000 nmi 'footprint' over the Indian Ocean Region.

 Replacement

 The Indian Navy placed an order for GSAT-7R on June 11, 2019.
 GSAT-7R is expected to eventually replace GSAT-7.